 You should also consider interpersonal skills while deciding between marketing and public relations.
 If you’d choose to spend your time dealing with clients or the press, you could be better suited for a public relations position.
 If you prefer to work as part of a team on group projects and brainstorm ideas, then an advertising role may be ideal.

 The most significant distinction between PR and marketing is that advertising gives you more control over the final content that the public sees.
 Before paying the media to share the campaign, you produce the materials for the campaign.
-PR involves a less regulated process because the media sources who you pitch your story to are the ones who decide how to share the content.
-Journalists, bloggers, and influencers in the same field are frequently included in your network as a PR practitioner.
+PR involves a less regulated process because the media sources to who you pitch your story are the ones who decide how to share the content.
+Journalists, bloggers, and influencers in the same field are frequently part of your network as a PR practitioner.